 Physicians and other professionals in contact with children (eg, nurses, teachers, day care workers, police) are mandated reporters who are required by law in all states to report incidents of suspected abuse or neglect (see Mandatory Reporters of Child Abuse and Neglect).
 Every state has its own laws.
 Members of the general public are encouraged, but not mandated, to report suspected abuse.
 Any person who makes a report of abuse based on reasonable cause and in good faith is immune from criminal and civil liability.
 A mandated reporter who fails to make a report can be subject to criminal and civil penalties.
 The reports are made to Child Protective Services or another appropriate child protection agency.
 In most situations, it is appropriate for professionals to tell caregivers that a report is being made pursuant to the law and that they will be contacted, interviewed, and likely visited at their home.
 In some cases, the professional may determine that informing the parent or caregiver before police or other agency assistance is available creates greater risk of injury to the child and/or themselves.
 Under those circumstances, the professional may choose to delay informing the parent or caregiver.

-Representatives of child protective agencies and social workers can help the physician determine likelihood of subsequent harm and thus identify the best immediate disposition for the child.
+Representatives of child protective agencies and social workers conduct an evaluation of the events and the child's circumstances and can help the physician determine likelihood of subsequent harm and thus identify the best immediate disposition for the child.
 Options include

 The physician plays an important role in working with community agencies to advocate for the best and safest disposition for the child.
 Healthcare professionals in the US are often asked to write an impact statement, which is a letter typically addressed to a Child Protective Services worker (who can then bring it to the attention of the judicial system), about a child who is suspected to be the victim of maltreatment.
 The letter should contain a clear explanation of the history and physical examination findings (in layman's terms) and an opinion as to the likelihood that the child was maltreated.